awsdocs/amazon-chime-user-guide/doc_source/checker.md

 Check your browser settings to confirm that Amazon Chime is allowed to access your camera\.

 **Screen Share**
-Are you using the Google Chrome browser?
+Are you using the Google Chrome or Mozilla Firefox browser?
-Is the Amazon Chime screen share extension installed?
-Follow the prompt to install it\.
 Update your browser to the latest version\.
+Screen share is available for Chrome version 72 and Firefox version 66 or later, and native Amazon Chime desktop applications\.

 **Connectivity**
 For detailed information about connectivity requirements, see [Network Configuration and Bandwidth Requirements](https://docs.aws.amazon.com/chime/latest/ag/network-config.html) in the *Amazon Chime Administrator Guide*\.